api-platform/docs/core/filters.md

 }
 ```

-Given that the collection endpoint is `/offers`, you can filter offers by boolean with the following query: `/offers?price[between]=12.99..15.99`.
+Given that the collection endpoint is `/offers`, you can filters the price with the following query: `/offers?price[between]=12.99..15.99`.

 It will return all offers with `price` between 12.99 and 15.99.